Low and slow: your guide to cannabis drying techniques

 Have some patience.
-There are many different variables to consider when drying cannabis, but the most important tool you can possess when drying cannabis is patience.
+There are many different variables to consider when drying cannabis, but the most important tool you can possess when learning how to to dry marijuana is patience.
 In his aptly named blog, “The Guru of Ganja,” Ed Rosenthal asserts, “for buds to be proud of, think ‘low and slow.’
 Drying and curing flowers takes time and patience, but the finished buds are worth the wait.”
-Now that you are armed with unwavering patience to develop the flavors and aromas while removing moisture for the proper dry and cure, let’s look towards the elements needed to yield the greatest success: Places, People, Practices, Patience.
+Now that you are armed with unwavering patience to develop the flavors and aromas while removing moisture for the proper dry and cure, let’s look toward the elements need

 Cleanliness as a Constant in Post Harvest Production

-- Wear gloves when drying and trimming cannabis.
-Encouraging cleanliness throughout your team and maintaining a clean environment and is paramount to prevent bacterial and fungal growth.
+- Wear gloves when drying and trimming harvested cannabis.
+Encouraging cleanliness throughout your team and maintaining a clean environment and is paramount to preventing bacterial and fungal growth.

-- Use liners when collecting freshly harvest plants material.
+- Use liners when collecting freshly harvested plant material.
 The more contaminants you introduce into the drying room, the more your cannabis will be compromised.
 Drying and trimming rooms can become dirty very quickly.
 Mold growth will contaminate and force you to destroy product.
-Using liners in your totes and drums will prevent cross-contamination.
+Using liners in your totes and drums will prevent cross-contamination when storing cannabis.

 - Implement cleaning procedures.
-Employers of large scale grows should have cleaning of these post-harvest production areas in their Standard Operating Procedures.
-Farms concerned with getting product out the door, and less concerned with the quality of their product have dirty, impatient drying rooms and employees.
+Employers of large-scale grows should have cleaning of these post-harvest production areas in their Standard Operating Procedures.
+Farms concerned with getting products out the door, and less concerned with the quality of their products, have dirty, impatient drying rooms and employees.
 Remember, you are curating a medicine with very intentional purposes.

 How to Prevent Rapid Drying

-When considering the air flow in your drying room, practice patience.
+When considering the airflow in your drying room, practice patience.
 Focus on the air circulation of the room.
-Position fans to create an even air flow and distribution.
+Position fans to create an even airflow and distribution.
 Do NOT position a fan to blow directly on a plant or at a wall.
 Rapid drying will result in a severe drop in quality.
 Now, let’s learn how to dry cannabis flowers!

 How to Properly Dry Your Cannabis

-Your plants should be in a cooled temperature room with clean, cool mannered people prepared to handle the plants for further trimming.
-Therefore, the drying room should be a dark, cool room with temperatures of 60ºF and relative humidity of 55-60%.
+Your plants should be in a cooled temperature room with clean, cool-mannered people prepared to handle the plants for further trimming.
+Therefore, the drying room should be a dark, cool room with temperatures of 60ºF and relative humidity levels of 55-60%.
 Higher temperatures and humidity will promote bacterial and fungal growth while lower temperatures won’t dry the cannabis fast enough, potentially harming your efforts when you begin burning your buds.

-Trimming starts before the plants are harvested.
-Before the end of the flowering period, you should defoliate to allow for optimal light distribution across your canopy.
+Trimming starts before the cannabis plants are harvested.
+Before the end of the flowering period, you should prune to allow for optimal light distribution across your canopy.

 Cut larger fan leaves.